hooshvare/parsbert-ner/README.md

 ## Releases

 ### Release v0.1 (May 29, 2019)
-This is the first version of our ParsBERT based on BERT<sub>BASE</sub>
+This is the first version of our ParsBERT NER!